 “The global network security market is projected to grow from USD 22.60 billion in 2022 to USD 53.11 billion by 2029, at a CAGR of 13.0%”

-What do you mean by network security testing?
+What is network security testing?

 Network security testing refers to the process of evaluating the security measures in place to protect a network infrastructure from unauthorized access, theft, damage, or other security threats.
 This can involve using various tools and techniques to identify vulnerabilities, simulate attacks, and assess the overall security posture of a network.
 The goal of network security testing is to identify weaknesses and potential security risks in order to improve the overall security of the network and prevent breaches.
 Some common methods of network security testing include vulnerability scanning, penetration testing, network traffic analysis, social engineering, physical security testing, disaster recovery testing, and software updates and patches.